krystinli/ds_salary_h1b/README.md

 ### html_tags
 Tags have commonly used names that depend on their position in relation to other tags:
 - `child` — a child is a tag inside another tag.
-So the two p tags above are both children of the body tag:
+So the two p tags above are both children of the body tag;
+- `parent` — a parent is the tag another tag is inside.
+Above, the html tag is the parent of the body tag;
+- `sibiling` — a sibiling is a tag that is nested inside the same parent as another tag.
+For example, head and body are siblings, since they’re both inside html.
+Both p tags are siblings, since they’re both inside body;
 ```html
 <html>
     <head>